 If you are a latte fan and usually spend $3-5 on a sugar-laden one at a coffee shop, try this real food recipe instead!

-- Place brewed coffee, butter, coconut oil/MCT, collagen and vanilla in a blender.
-Note: do not use a magic bullet or other closed in blender as it can crack or explode.
+- Place brewed coffee, butter, coconut oil/MCT, collagen, and vanilla in a blender.
+Do not use a Magic Bullet or other closed-in blender as it can crack or explode.

 - Blend on high for 10-15 seconds until froth forms.